Ghostwriting

 No one should give up a lifelong dream of publishing a story simply because they can’t write it.
 That’s where I come in.

 I ghostwrite novels, memoirs, biographies, legacy, and self-help books under your name.
-Whether fiction or nonfiction, you get the writing credit and copyright.
+You get the writing credit and copyright.
 It’s your book, written in your voice.
-I am simply your assistant, scribe, guide, and collaborator—a ghostwriting consultant.
+I am simply your assistant, scribe, guide, and collaborator—an anonymous ghostwriting consultant.

 Ghostwriting is Personal

 As a professional ghostwriter, I take your concept and turn it into a book.
-I am experienced and extremely collaborative, and I understand what this project means to you.
+I am experienced and extremely collaborative (see my testimonials), and I understand what this project means to you.
 That’s why I pour my heart and soul into your storyline.

 Perhaps you need help jump-starting the process.
-Don’t worry — we can Skype, email, text, and talk on the phone.
-Some fly in for meetings and vice-versa (a Canadian client has done just that on multiple occasions) — but this is certainly not typical.
-With today’s technology and ease of communication, all book projects can be managed seamlessly from anywhere in the world.
+Don’t worry—we can Skype, email, text, and talk on the phone.
+Some fly in for meetings and vice versa (a Canadian client has done just that on multiple occasions), but this is not necessarily typical.
+With today’s technology and ease of communication and file sharing, all book projects can be managed seamlessly from anywhere in the world.

 I can transcribe tapes and also work from your notes and the paper documents you mail me through UPS, Fed Ex, or USPS.
 I do ask, however, that you send me copies of documents and keep the originals, as I often make notes, underline, or otherwise organize the material.